 |Siu Lim Tao (Little Idea, Small Thought)

 The bones of the system and contains most of the shapes, techniques and principles of Wing Chun.
 It must be explored in depth and practiced every day to attain its benefits.

 |Chum Kiu (Seeking the bridge, Closing the Gap)

 Takes the shapes, techniques and principles of Siu Lim Tao, adds to them and puts them into motion.
 It also introduces some of the kicks of Wing chun.

 |Biu Gee (Thrusting Fingers)

 Brings in new concepts and explores areas that the previous forms might have missed.

 Wooden Dummy (Mook Yan Jong)

-The complete dummy sequence consist of seven sections and allows you to hone the principles, shapes, techniques, moves and angles.
+The complete dummy sequence consists of seven sections and allows you to hone the principles, shapes, techniques, footwork and angles.
 It also contains the rest of the kicks of Wing Chun and allows you to execute them properly whilst learning correct structure, distance and timing.